kc127/thief-knapsack/cs-story.md

 x3 = good 2 with weight 3, Remaining W = 7 - 3 = 4 lbs, Total Dollars so far = 30 + 10 = 40 dollars
 x4 = good 6 with weight 4, Remaining W = 4 - 4 = 0 lbs, Total Dollars so far = 40 + 12 = 52 dollars
 ```
-Our knapsack with contain the following goods:
+Our knapsack will contain the following goods:
 ```
- x = [7, 4, 2, 6] with total of 52 dollars.
+ x = [7, 4, 2, 6] with total of 52 dollars and total weight of 15 lbs.
 ```